-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (8 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from anySection.
+The fifth question may be attempted from any Section.

-1) Meaning of Drug Abuse: Meaning, Nature and Extent of Drug Abuse in India and Punjab.
+Meaning, Nature and Extent of Drug Abuse in India and Punjab.

-2) Consequences of Drug Abuse for: Individual:Education, Employment, Income.
+Consequences of Drug Abuse for:

-Family: Violence.
-Society: Crime
+Individual: Education, Employment, Income.
+Family: Violence Society: Crime Nation : Law and Order problem

-Nation:LawandOrderproblem.
+Management of Drug Abuse

-3) Management of Drug Abuse
+Medical Management: Medication for treatment and to reduce withdrawal effects.

-Medical management: medication for treatment and to withdrawal effects.
+Psychiatric Management: Counselling, Behavioural and Cognitive therapy.

-4) PsychiatricManagement: Counselling, Behavioural and Cognitive therapy.
 Social Management: Family, Group therapy and Environmental Intervention.